 12) The Hustle Behind the Scenes

 Our social media feeds and blog often portray this awesome life of travel and adventure.
 While it is indeed awesome at times, we’re also hustling hard behind the scenes to make this all possible.
 We’re constantly attempting to work while we travel, which is necessary to fund all of our travel expenses.
-As we travel I take on occasional consulting gigs doing data analysis, make efforts to grow & monetize this site (see that ad below 😉), and Heather even picked up a part-time job this year doing social media consulting, which requires her to work online for 5 hours a day, 5 days per week.
+As we travel I take on occasional consulting gigs doing data analysis, make efforts to grow & monetize this site, and Heather even picked up a part-time job this year doing social media consulting, which requires her to work online for 5 hours a day, 5 days per week.

 It’s all fantastic to be able to work remotely, enabling us to travel full time while still maintaining a small income.
 And it works out great whenever we stop in places for a month at a time.
 But when we’re pursuing our fast travel habits, things get a lot more complicated.
 This is the not-so-glamorous side of full time travel.